elibroftw/blog.elijahlopez.ca/content/posts/bu-375-operations.md

 Fill Rate = fraction of orders filled within a specific time period.

-- low inventory turnover indicatest hat a large amount of inventory is required to satisfy demand
+- low inventory turnover indicatest that a large amount of inventory is required to satisfy demand

 ### SCOR Model